Amy Mevorach has been a member of the Playwrights’ Platform since 2015.

 Ludmila Anselm was born in Siberia, where she lived through the war and studied until entering Leningrad State University.
 She graduated in 1956 and did research in solid state physics for many years until she decided she was more interested in theater than in atoms.
 She has been living in Boston since 1997.
 She is […]

-Pamela Newton is a choreographer and playwright.
-In addition to teaching choreography and stage movement, she has been choreographer and movement advisor for many theatrical productions at Boston College.
+Pamela Newton is a playwright and choreographer.
+In addition to teaching choreography and stage movement, she has been choreographer and movement advisor for many theatrical productions at Boston College and in the greater Boston area.
 Pam co-developed Dreaming Shakespeare with director John Houchin using improvisation, self-texting, and storytelling in a reconstructed script.
-She recently spent two years focusing on play development [...]
+She also spent […]

 Richard Westcott has recently renewed his playwright ambitions.
 The Image Theater in Lowell, MA read the 10 minute plays “CAULK” and “BACHELOR PARTY” in their 2010 Naughty Readings.
 “CAULK” was then fully produced by The Provincetown Players as part of their 2011 Spring Festival.
 In addition to writing, Richard has acted in Northeastern University’s Silver […]